frankMilde/install-arch-linux-system/README.md

 ```
 $ sgdisk --zap-all /dev/sda
 ```
+Don't get discouraged by the message `Found invalid GPT and valid MBR;
+converting MBR to GPT format in memory`.
+Its all good.

 ### Securely wipe all data from disk
 Before setting up disk encryption on a disk, [wipe it securely